How Long Does a Personal Injury Lawsuit Take

 How Long Does a Personal Injury Lawsuit Take to Settle in New York?

+What is the longest a settlement can take?
 There’s no universal answer to the above question.
 Simple cases take a few weeks to settle, while complex cases can take years.
 Let’s explore some of the factors that can affect a personal injury case’s timeline.

 The Severity of Your Injuries